-This guide was written predominantly by Myriam Mejdoubi of our Real Estate practice group.
+This guide was written predominantly by Myriam Mejdoubi and Gabriel Dalarun of our Real Estate practice group.

-This guide was prepared in September 2018.
+This guide was prepared in September 2018 and updated in February 2025.
 Subsequent changes in law are therefore not taken into account.
 This guide cannot be considered as a substitute for obtaining specific legal advice in individual cases.
 DLA Piper does not assume any liability in connection with this guide.

-$\label{thm:linear_problem} \textit{Visit www.dlapiperREALWORLD.com-DLA Piper's online guide to international real estate.}$
+Visit dlapiperREALWORLD.com - DLA Piper's online guide to international real estate.